 As a tropical fruit, bitter melon is ideally suited to winter production in the Northern Territory, with summer production through Queensland and as far south as Sydney.
 There is potential to grow it using protected cropping systems in cooler areas and out of peak season.
 It is grown on trellises and hand harvested continuously throughout the growing season.
 A generally hardy crop, proper assessment of harvest maturity is important as this can have a major impact on crop quality, yield and value.

-In 2011–12 the Northern Territory production was 3,414 tonnes valued at AU$9.8 million.
 The majority of Australian production of bitter melons is sold domestically through central markets and directly through retailers (especially those with a large south east Asian clientele) in Sydney, Brisbane and Melbourne.

 The bitter melon industry in Australia is classified as a developing industry and its interests are supported and represented by AUSVEG, the national peak industry body representing Australian vegetable and potato growers.
 In the Northern Territory, growers of Asian vegetables, including bitter melon, are also represented by the Northern Territory Farmers Association.